Faculty Advisory Council

 She spent five giant panda breeding seasons in the Wolong Nature Reserve, liaising with in country experts to facilitate the Smithsonian’s Giant Panda Program.
 During this same period she established the Neotropical Carnivore Initiative and with colleagues throughout the Americas, embarked on a multidisciplinary program aimed at improving the health, reproduction and conservation of jaguars.

-In April of 2007, she joined the team at Taronga Zoo as Manager of Research and Conservation.
-In this role she coordinates and facilitates science at Taronga across the disciplines of Wildlife Health, Ecology, Population Dynamics, Nutrition and Behaviour.
+For ten years from April 2007 she was Manager of Research and Conservation at Taronga Zoo, coordinating and facilitating science at Taronga Zoo across the disciplines of Wildlife Health, Ecology, Population Dynamics, Nutrition and Behaviour.
 These disciplines collaborate internally and with local universities to answer key questions, guiding wildlife and ecosystem management decisions.

 Vicki Waters is Principal of Pymble Ladies’ College Sydney.
 The College is a school of the Uniting Church in Australia for girls from Kindergarten to Year 12 with boarding from Year 7.
 With a population of over 2100 students, the College is set on 20 hectares of picturesque grounds on Sydney’s upper North Shore.
 Since commencing as Principal in 2007, the College has established a reputation as an exceptional school for girls and young women and boasts such accolades as being acknowledged as one of the top five boarding schools in the world, outside the United Kingdom.